No evidence for p- or d-wave dark matter annihilation from local large-scale structure: Methods

 We compare the dark matter annihilation templates to the gamma ray observations from \textit{Fermi} Large Area Telescope between mission weeks 9 and 634.
 We select photons in the upper quartile of angular resolution (PS3) and event class SOURCEVETO in the energy range $500{\rm \, MeV} - 50 {\rm \, GeV}$.
 The maximum zenith angle is chosen to be $90^\circ$.
 These are binned spatially onto \healpix \citep{Zonca_2019,Gorski_2005} maps with resolution $\nside = 256$ and into 9 logarithmically spaced energy bins.
 The processing of the photon files is performed using the Fermi Tools\footnote{\url{https://fermi.gsfc.nasa.gov/ssc/data/analysis/software/}} and \fermipy \citep{FermiPy}.
 We also use this software to convolve our templates with the \textit{Fermi} point spread function and to obtain the exposure maps.
 To reduce the impact of galactic emission and the \ac{GCE}, we mask the region with galactic latitude $|\lambda|<30^\circ$.

 Although some of the photons detected by \textit{Fermi} could have been produced by dark matter annihilation, there are other sources which will also contribute, and thus it is important to incorporate these in the analysis.
 As in our previous work \citep{FLAT_2022}, we consider three contributions: point sources (psc), an isotropic background (iso) and the Milky Way (gal).
 Each contribution is modelled with a fixed spatial template for energy bin $i$, $\{T_{i}^t \left(\hat{r}\right) : t \in \{ {\rm iso, \, gal, \, psc} \} \}$, where we assign a different normalisation, $A_i^t$, for each energy bin and template.
 We jointly infer these parameters with the amplitude of the $J$ factor template.
 The point source template is comprised of all extended and point sources in the Large Area Telescope 12-year Source Catalog (4FGL-DR3)\footnote{\url{https://heasarc.gsfc.nasa.gov/W3Browse/fermi/fermilpsc.html}} and the galactic component is modelled using the templates described in \citep{Acero_2016}.
 The scalings $\{A_i^t\}$ are defined such that they all equal unity if the \textit{Fermi} data is perfectly described by these templates, however jointly inferring these parameters will allow us to capture any imperfections in the spectral modelling.
 We thus require an initial guess for the isotropic component's spectral shape, for which we use the \textit{Fermi} Isotropic Spectral Template\footnote{\url{https://fermi.gsfc.nasa.gov/ssc/data/access/lat/BackgroundModels.html}}.
 All templates are convolved with the \textit{Fermi} point spread function using the Fermi Tools.
+We plot these templates after this convolution and after accounting for the varying exposure alongside the observed data in \cref{fig:templates_observed} for energies $0.8-1.4{\rm \, GeV}$.